underlost/UnderTasker/README.md

 UnderTasker requires Node.js to be installed.
 [Consult the Node.js site](http://nodejs.org/download/) for installation directions on your platform.

-*  Run ‘**npm install -g grunt-cli**’ if you do not yet have the grunt CLI installed.
+*  Run `npm install -g grunt-cli` if you do not yet have the grunt CLI installed.
-*  Run ‘**npm install**’ for remaining dependencies (list located in _packages.json_.
+*  Run `npm install` for remaining dependencies (list located in _packages.json_.
 This might take a little while.
 *  By default, your static assets will be called under-tasker.extension (under-tasker.css, under-tasker.js, etc).
 Rename the slug field in _package.json_ to whatever you want your static assets to be named.
-*  If you plan on using Undertasker for deploying a static site, you will want to install Jekyll.
+*  If you plan on using Undertasker for deploying a static site, you will probably want to install Jekyll.
-*  If you plan on deploying the site with git, make sure you specify the .git url in _package.json._
+*  If you plan on deploying the site with git, make sure you specify the .git url in _package.json. (under repository.ssh)_

 ### If developing locally:

 *   If necessary, [install Jekyll](http://jekyllrb.com/docs/installation) (requires v2.1.x).
-*   From the root /undertasker directory, run **jekyll serve** in the command line.
+*   From the root /undertasker directory, run `jekyll serve` in the command line.
+Or if you're using bundler, `bundle exec jekyll serve`.
 *   Visit [http://localhost:9005](http://localhost:9005/) in your browser.